SAP-archive/teched2021-developer-keynote/drafts/FirstStepsAI.md

 > Download service_key and switch to the jupyter notebook

-Now since the service is up and running we can finally start with the fun part and programm our first inference call.
-Therefore I'm using the python client SDK provided by the Business Entity Recoginition service that you can install via the following command ( btw also the other AI Business Services such as Data Attribute Recommendation and Document Information Extraction/Classification provide a client SDK)
+Now the service is up and running and we can now start with the fun part and programm our first inference call.
+Therefore I'm using the python client SDK provided by the Business Entity Recoginition service that you can get from pypi.org.
+Btw also the other AI Business Services such as Data Attribute Recommendation and Document Information Extraction/Classification provide a python client SDK.

 `pip install sap-business-entity-recognition-client-library`